SRE CLIGetting Started

 ”Permission Denied” Error

-Make sure your user has the AI permission enabled.
-Contact your administrator.
+Make sure your user has the AI permission enabled, and that your plan includes the AI Operations Terminal (Professional and above).
+Contact your administrator if needed.

 AI Not Responding